aidoanto/portfolio/content/community-management/respect-helpers-give-them-tools.md

 ![[server_roles_alpha.png]]

-> [!important]
+> [!Info] MVP Prize:
-> MVP Prize: Our server was growing, and so were the number help requests from server members.
+> Our server was growing, and so were the number help requests from server members.
 I was swamped and couldn't keep up.
 So, we created a monthly "MVP" prize for the most helpful community member.
 Since then, the amount of time and energy they've provided to the server has been immeasurable.
 I couldn't be more grateful.

 ---